press release pdf

 THE OMSYNTH MINI LAB

 The OMSynth miniLab is a circuit development and performance interface designed to help inventors quickly build and experiment with creative circuits.
-It was designed with beginners in mind but is perfectly suited for seasoned builders and complex circuit development.
+It was designed with beginners in mind but is best suited for those with some circuit building experience.

 The OMSynth offers all you need to start inventing circuits to make sound and light.
 Potentiometers, audio mixer, speaker headphone output, battery or adapter power and more.